 These are short job descriptions of the staff positions we hire each summer at Gwynn Valley.
-When completing a staff application, you can specify in which position(s) you are interested.
+When completing a staff application, you can specify which position(s) are of interest to you.

 Are you currently a high school student?
 11th and 12th grade students are eligible to apply for Staff in Training (SIT) and Intern positions.
 Scroll down for more information about these two transitional staff programs.

 Live in cabins with a co-counselor and 8-10 campers.
 Staff are responsible for the physical, psychological, and emotional safety of their children.
 Tasks in the cabin include waking children up and putting them to bed at night, monitoring personal hygiene of campers, consistent discipline, managing homesickness issues, as well as communication with your co-counselor.
 Staff teach daily in one of our program areas.

 Adventure Counselors have the same responsibilities as Cabin Counselors with the addition of leading adventure activities and assisting with community building.
 Experience in one or more of the following areas is required: Backpacking, Outdoor Living Skills, Earth Skills, Hiking, Canoeing (flat water & whitewater), Rock Climbing, Mountain Biking, Low Ropes Course & Initiatives.
 Adventure Counselors work as part of our Mountainside or Riverside Program Areas.

 In our Mountainside and Riverside programs we work to build a strong sense of community through adventure activities.
 We offer programming in backpacking, earth skills, mountain biking, climbing, white water canoeing, pioneering skills and other activities.
 We are looking for staff who enjoy working with 11 to 14 year olds, have a passion for teaching, and have experience in leading outdoor pursuits.
 For more information on the Mountainside and Riverside programs please refer to the Program information pages.

 Day Camp Counselor